NCAR/aircraft_projects/scripts/data_flow/readme.md

 4. Error Handling: If, after attempting to identify the correct NetCDF file, `self.ncfile` is empty (`''`), it logs and aborts the operation, indicating that no suitable NetCDF file was identified.

-## Usage
+#### Usage

 This method is useful in workflows where managing LRT NetCDF files is necessary, especially in scenarios involving conditional processing or shipping of data based on the files' existence and user input.

 ### MyLogger

-The MyLogger class sets up the logger to be used throughout the push_data program and defines common functions used throughout
+The MyLogger class (in _logger.py) sets up the logger to be used throughout the push_data program and defines common functions used throughout